 Deadline for Workshop Proposals: EXTENDED – 15 May 2023

 - Name, affiliation, and e-mail address for each organiser

 - Identification of the primary contact person(s)

 - Background and Motivation: What is the overall topic of the workshop?
 Why is this topic of particular interest at this time?
-If the workshop has been organized in the past at Pervasive Health or other conferences, please give details of previous instances (venue, URL) and describe why it should be held again and how it will extend and build upon previous ones.
+If the workshop has been organised in the past at Pervasive Health or other conferences, please give details of previous instances (venue, URL) and describe why it should be held again and how it will extend and build upon previous ones.

 - Format: Give a description of the proposed workshop format, including the target number of participants, planned activities (such as introductions, invited talks, breakout group activities, general discussion), as well as how these activities address the workshop objectives.

 - Soliciting Submissions: Indicate how you plan to attract submissions and/or participants.
-Tactics may include circulating a call to relevant mailing lists (indicate these please as well), publicizing your workshop at other relevant venues, and more.
+Tactics may include circulating a call to relevant mailing lists (indicate these please as well), publicising your workshop at other relevant venues, and more.

-The criteria for assessment will include:
+Criteria for assessment will include:

 - Originality and technical merit of the topic

 Accepted and presented papers will be published alongside the main conference proceedings as a sub-section/chapter.
 Paper formats should, therefore, correspond to the templates of the publisher of the main conference.
 Workshop chairs are invited to engage journals and further publication opportunities, and cite these in their application.